tybor/nextgen-gallery-voting/readme.txt

 1. Go to 'Manage Gallery' in NextGEN, and select a gallery to see the new options

 == Changelog ==

+= 1.10.1 =
+* Fixed a bug that saved a vote for all galleries on the page if there was more than one (thanks oxiw for the report and Torteg for the confirmation example)

 = 1.10 =
 * Fixed admin viewing details of votes cast